MythTV-Themes/TintedGlass/readme.txt

 To use just backup main-ui.xml.
 Example cp menu-ui.xml menu-ui.xml.bak.
 Then cp menu-ui-vert.xml to menu-ui.xml.

+Old solid select bar.
+If you liked the old select bar look you can still get it by copying base.xml_solid_select_bar to base.xml and copying osd.xml_solid_select_bar osd.xml.

 Color text in lists.

 There are two types of lists in the theme.